Pharmaceuticals in the Environment

 Many pharmaceuticals have ingredients with characteristics that cause them to designate as dangerous waste when disposed.
 Pharmaceuticals can designate as a federal hazardous waste or a Washington state-only dangerous waste.

 Federal Resource Conservation and Recovery Act (RCRA): Federally regulated hazardous waste includes lists of certain discarded chemical products and wastes with hazardous characteristics such as ignitability, corrosivity, reactivity, or toxicity.

-State Dangerous Waste Regulations (WAC 173-303): As a delegated authority to enforce RCRA, the Washington State Department of Ecology has additional criteria for toxicity and persistence that make many pharmaceuticals a dangerous waste.
+Washington Dangerous Waste Regulations, Chapter 173-303 Washington Administrative Code (WAC): As a delegated authority to enforce RCRA, Ecology has additional criteria for toxicity and persistence that make many pharmaceuticals a dangerous waste.

-Dangerous waste regulations apply to pharmaceuticals when a decision is made that they are not usable for intended purpose and it is not a viable product.
+Dangerous waste regulations apply to pharmaceuticals when a decision is made that they are not usable for their intended purpose.
+They are deemed waste rather than viable product.

 Copyright © Washington State Department of Ecology|

 Privacy Notice | Site Info | Accessibility | Contact the web team |